hakimjonas/valar/translator/README.md

 // --- Implementation of the Translator trait ---
 given myTranslator: Translator with {
   def translate(error: ValidationError): String = {
-    // Logic to look up the error's key in your translation map.
+    // Use the error's `code` to find the right translation key. val translationKey = error.code.getOrElse("error.unknown")
-    // The `.getOrElse` provides a safe fallback. translations.getOrElse(
+    translations.getOrElse(
-      error.key.getOrElse("error.unknown"),
+      translationKey,
-      error.message // Fall back to the original message if the key is not found )
+      error.message // Fall back to the original message if no translation is found )
   }
 }